top of page

 Always speak with a low tone, do not raise you voice as it will be considered rude and inappropriate.

-8. Stick to Meal Times
+8. Stick To Meal Times

 If you do not stick to meal times in France, then you may not eat at all.
 French people won't budge when it comes to meal times, so you need to know them and respect them if you want to eat.

-9. You Pay When Using the Toilets
+9. You Pay When Using The Toilets

 When you are in most train stations or stores, and you want to use the toilet, you will have to pay a nominal fee of around €0.35.
 So always be aware of that and carry change with you in case you need to use the toilet.

-10. Sundays Are for Families
+10. Sundays Are For Families

 The Country basically comes to a standstill on Sundays, because this day is considered to be a family day, where everyone gets together, so do not expect to find stores open.
 Even though in some parts of the country this is changing as you might find a few stores open, but do not count on it.